ad-freiburg/qlever/README.md

 Depending on if you built the index with the -a version, two or six index permutations will be registered.
 For some data this can be a significant difference in memory consumption.

+If you built an index using the -l and/or -a options, make sure to include it at startup

+    ./ServerMain -i /path/to/myindex -p <PORT> -t -a -l

 4. Running queries:
 -------------------